FaithAlone.net

 The above conclusion, promulgated by Pope Benedict XVI, is directly contradictory to the explicit statements covered in the first section of this article, particularly those of the Council of Florence.

 Recall that the Council of Florence stated that water baptism is "the only remedy available" to infants to be kept from "the dominion of the devil", and that all who die "in original sin alone, go down straightaway to hell".
-That's perfectly, unambiguously clear.
-As were Pope Pius VI, Pope Sixtus V, and the Council of Trent.
+That is perfectly, unambiguously clear.
+As were Pope Innocent I, Pope Gelasius I, Pope Gregory I, Pope Pius VI, Pope Sixtus V, Pope Pius XII, and the Council of Trent.

-Their failure to dogmatically take a stand for the Church's historical doctrine of Limbo presents a contradiction, even if Limbo is not explicitly denied.
+The Catholic Church's failure to dogmatically take a stand for the their historical doctrine of Limbo presents a contradiction, even if Limbo is not explicitly denied.
 It is the same as if someone said "The sky is blue", repeatedly, for many years, then when challenged, sheepishly said "There is reason to hope that the sky is not blue".
 It is a different message.

 The modern Catechism of the Catholic Church also states a hope for the Salvation unbaptized infants, again contravening historical Roman Catholicism: